LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 ### Notepad++

 [Notepad++](https://notepad-plus-plus.org/)[^npp] is a popular text editor for Windows.
-It is free, easy to install, and sports a variety of features including syntax highlighting and automatic indetation.
+It is free, easy to install, and sports a variety of features including syntax highlighting and automatic indentation.
 Many people choose this editor because it is lightweight and easy to use.

 #### Keyboard shortcuts